Importance of family counseling in entrepreneur selection

 5 key bootstrapping strategies

 I have been a bootstrapper from day one since I got bitten by the entrepreneurial bug.
-I learnt important key lessons from my first Startup that I applied in the next to optimise the chances of its success.
-Based on my learning, am sharing the following strategies for bootstrapped startups.
-Read the full post HERE
+I learnt important key lessons from my first Startup that I applied in the next to optimize the chances of its success.
+Based on my learning, am sharing the following strategies for bootstrapped startups,

 Story of a Startup – part 2